-Exploring sexuality and gender in the (mostly) wonderful world of cosplay
+Exploring sexuality and gender in the wonderful world of cosplay

-Most LGBTQ+ people have dressed up as a different gender at some point in their lives.
-A lot of adults still do.
-This doesn’t just happen in the drag world, it’s common to see in the (mostly) wonderful world of cosplay.
+Most LGBTQ people have dressed up as a different gender at some point in their lives.
+This doesn’t just happen in the drag world, it’s also common to see in the wonderful world of cosplay.

-And for some young people, there’s more at stake than just dressing up as their favourite characters.
-For some people it’s the perfect place to explore their gender identity.
+For some people who are into cosplay, there’s more at stake than just dressing up as their favourite characters.
+For some people, it’s the perfect place to explore their gender identity.

-Andrew is a 21 year old pansexual transgender man from Wales.
+Andrew is a 21 year old pansexual trans man from Wales.
 He says cosplay was a place that helped him discover his true self.

 Other cosplayers agree, including Sakurakiss. he says cosplay can provide a safe environment for young people to explore their gender.

-And it’s not just gender that cosplayers are exploring with crazy costumes and huge conventions.
+It’s not just gender that cosplayers are exploring with their crazy costumes and huge conventions.
 Behind the elaborate outfits, some people are discovering their true sexuality through cosplay.

-Some thought they were cosplaying as different genders because they thought the characters were just so cool.
+Some thought they were cosplaying as different genders because they felt the characters were cool.
 Turns out, there was more to it than that.

 Not every cosplayer is exploring their sexuality under their wig

-But for some cosplayers, it’s all about the costume.
+For some cosplayers, it’s all about the costume.
 Dressing as male or female made no difference to their sexual preference at all.
-They just did it because it looked so damn cool.
+They just did it because it looked cool.

 Others have had experiences of being misgendered at conventions.